Melbourne

 What are some of the major infrastructure and planning changes likely to influence the suburb of Melbourne?

-Key infrastructure and planning changes likely to influence the suburb of Melbourne include: Greenline Project - Yarra River (Construction); Level Crossing Removal Project (Construction); Queen Victoria Market Precinct Renewal (Construction); Metro Tunnel Project (Completed); and South Melbourne Town Hall Restoration (Construction).
+Key infrastructure and planning changes likely to influence the suburb of Melbourne include: Greenline Project - Yarra River (Construction); Level Crossing Removal Project (Construction); Queen Victoria Market Precinct Renewal (Construction); South Melbourne Town Hall Restoration (Construction); and Collins Street Office Tower (55 King Street) (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Melbourne?

-Infrastructure development impacting the suburb of Melbourne spans multiple sectors including Transport & Logistics, Communities, Precincts & Urban Renewal, and Residential Development, among others.
+Infrastructure development impacting the suburb of Melbourne spans multiple sectors including Communities, Precincts & Urban Renewal, Residential Development, and Transport & Logistics, among others.

 What is the scale of infrastructure investment impacting the suburb of Melbourne?